Case Studies

 How to improve user engagement?

 3. Rewards for participation.
-Studies show this triggers activity & leads to long-term user engagement.
+Studies show that rewarding specific actions triggers dopamine release, which leads to long-term user engagement and habitual app usage.

 Create more engaged users!
 Check out how StriveCloud’s app gamification software can grow your active user base by 350%!